Domestic Cattle

 Key Features

-- Long tail ending in a tuft of hair (switch)
+- Large, stocky body with a long tail ending in a hair tuft

 When You’ll See Them